Invasion from East to West in Cuba: Formation of the Invading Army

 On November 30, 1895, Maceo with the Government and the eastern invading contingent arrived at the Headquarters of Major General Máximo Gómez and Lázaro López.
-The invading army is organized with the Eastern, Camagüey and Villa Clara contingents (the largest with 1,950 hours), adding 4,000 hours of which, 3,000 hours were of cavalry and 1,000 hours of infantry.
+The invading army is organized with the Eastern, Camagüey and Villa Clara contingents (the largest with 1,950 men) adding 4,000 troops, including 3,000 cavalry and 1,000 infantry.
 The invading army had a recognized force, made up of more than 4 thousand men; although most of them barefoot, with threadbare clothes and poorly fed.
 However, the appalling conditions did not detract from the morale of the army.
 The Spanish Army, as a European power, had the advantages of a regular army of 200,000 troops, equipped with more modern weapons and sheltered behind fortifications and camps, although most of them were ill with tropical diseases.

 Invasion of the West by the Invader Army

 In the Battle of Mal Tiempo a colonialist battalion was totally annihilated, as well as the confrontations in Las Taironas, Calimete and Coliseo were crucial.
 Then it advanced through the plains surrounding the capital of the country and culminated in the mountains of Pinar del Río, at the western end of Cuba.

 The invasion lasted 92 days, of frontal fighting along almost 1,800 kilometers.
 The Spanish command saw how the strategy to contain and repel the invaders was failing.
 In their advance the invaders occupied a score of towns.